-In accordance with Kung Fu Wushu WA rules you or the respondent(s) may also appeal a decision made.
-The grounds and process for appeals are set out in Attachment D4.
+In accordance with Kung Fu Wushu Australia rules you or the respondent(s) may also appeal a decision made by at a tribunal hearing.
+The grounds and process for appeals are set out in Attachment A4.

 Step 7: Documenting the resolution